nils-n/meetings-reminder-system/README.md

 ### Deployment on Heroku

-- Heroku will requires public access to the `reminding` package inside your forked repository.
-Basically i followed [this explanation from Heroku](https://devcenter.heroku.com/articles/python-pip)
+- When running on Heroku, the application requires public access to your repository so that it can intall the `reminding` package from the `src` directory.
+This follows the advice from here: [ Heroku: Python Dependencies via Pip ](https://devcenter.heroku.com/articles/python-pip)
+- This means that your forked repository will be need to be set to `public`.
+To do that, go to Settings > Change Visibility Settings and set visibility to `public` (Once the build is done with Heroku, you can set the visibility status to private again)
 - Create an account on [Heroku](https://dashboard.heroku.com/apps)
 - Log into Heroku
 - Go to Dashboard and click on `New` > `New App`